linosgian/Ouroboros/README.md

   3. Reverse Shell:
     + Straightforward redirection of stdout/stdin/stderr streams to a socket, in order to connect to the C&C Server.
   4. Mutual Exclusion:
-    1. Gather information about the infected machine ( GPU-CPU info, Computer Name, Screen Resolution, Number of Processors.
+    1. Gather information about the infected machine (GPU-CPU info, Computer Name, Screen Resolution, Number of Processors).
     2. Salt used to avoid the usage of rainbow tables.
     3. Concat all the information and put them through the sha256 function.
 This way we make sure we don't go over the MAX_PATH limit on Mutexes
   5. General Algorithm: